Aiving/material-colors/README.md

 # Material colors

-A Rust library for generating Material You themes (as well as color schemes)
+An unofficial port of the `material-color-utilities` library for creating Material You themes and color schemes.

-Most of the code was taken from the Swift version of material-color-utilities, as its code is the easiest to rewrite.

 ## Examples